lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

 ..  container:: justify

-    If there is a mistake in the input script, for example if *atom_stile* is written instead of *atom_style*, LAMMPS gives you an explicit warning:
+    In case there is a mistake in the input script, for example if *atom_stile* is written instead of *atom_style*, LAMMPS gives you an explicit warning: